purdue-tracelab/Exo_Fabric_Sensor_Controller/README.md

    Load `MPR121_driver_BodySuit_test.ino` to the Arduino board.
 This file is from The Faboratory lab at Yale University [url](https://www.eng.yale.edu/faboratory/).

    To log soft sensor data alone, you can use `com_log_four_sensors.py` file.
    Make sure all FOUR sensors are connected, and the Python script will read data from pin 0 to pin 3.
+In my case, pin 0  is left hip sensor; pin 1 is left knee; pin 2 is right hip; pin3 is right knee.

 3. Another setup from UML NERVE team: Use esp-32 and Arduino BLE to build the DAQ of the soft sensor.
 [Details here](https://github.com/jacobbreen25/nsf_soft_sensor_data_collection).
+In this git repo, this setup is not used since this project box does not include the MPR121 board, as Yale team is using.

 ## This branch is used for replacing manually tuned parameters with hip sensor readings
 1. Use the maximum hip extension (MHE) time to replace the peak time.